-Another branch that migrated from downtown to Nossa Senhora Square.
-They experiment with traditional sushi cuts in their combo dishes and use high quality fish.
-And yes, sushi is Brazilian food given there are 1.4 million Japanese decedents in the country.
+Another branch migrated from downtown to Nossa Senhora Square.
+They experiment with traditional sushi cuts in their combo dishes and use high-quality fish.
+And yes, sushi is Brazilian food, given there are 1.4 million Japanese descendants in the country.

-What to try: The salmon belly is drizzled with truffle oil, the joy of salmon is delectable, but order the Jappa’s special combo (69 pieces) with friends to sample everything.
+What to try: The salmon belly is drizzled with truffle oil, and the joy of salmon is delectable, but order Jappa’s special combo (69 pieces) with friends to sample everything.

 A juice bar with a handful of seats, Polis Sucos stacks Brazilian fruits from all over.
-This place gives you a chance to sample the fad açaí, a frozen drink mixing the Amazonian berry and guarana syrup.
+This place allows you to sample the fad açaí, a frozen drink mixing the Amazonian berry and guarana syrup.